Single-entry vs. double-entry bookkeeping: Which is best for your startup?

 What is double-entry bookkeeping?

-In a double-entry bookkeeping system, you record two entries for each transaction—one in a debit column (which is always on the left side of the ledger) and one in a credit column (which is always on the right side of the ledger).
-Every transaction impacts at least two general ledger accounts: If you debit the balance of one account, you have to credit the balance of another account by the same amount.
+In a double-entry bookkeeping system, you record two entries for each transaction using a trial balance.
+One in a debit column (which is always on the left side of the ledger) and one in a credit column (which is always on the right side of the ledger).

-The double entry system is based on the following accounting equation:
+The double-entry system is based on the following accounting equation:

 Assets = Liabilities + Equity